coldbox-modules/sentry/readme.md

 // Send an exception
 application.logbox.getRootLogger().error( message='Boom boom', extraInfo=cfcatch );

+// Send an exception plus other stuff application.logbox.getRootLogger().error( message='Boom boom', extraInfo={ exception: cfcatch, anything: 'here', as : 'well' );
 ```

 The `extraInfo` is optional, but if it is a cfcatch object or a struct containing a cfcatch object in a key called `exception`, the appender will use special treatment of the exception object.
+Both of the examples above will extract the cfcatch and log to Sentry as an error which contain additional informatin over a simple text log message.

 ## ColdBox Installation